Shelter Care and Transportation Requests to Bring Children/ Youth/Nonminor Dependents to Court

 3. That they or another authorized adult must be present at the time of pick-up and drop-off.

-4. That they must be available/reachable by telephone throughout the day because the time of pick-up/drop off may vary and.
-A specific time for pick-up/drop off cannot be arranged at the time of the court hearing and must be done prior to the day of the hearing.
+4. That they must be available/reachable by telephone throughout the day as the time of pick-up and drop-off may vary and arrangements must be made prior to the day of the hearing.

 5. That it is recommended that the child bring homework/schoolwork with them to court.